 Eating Recovery Center Answers Need For More Eating Disorder Treatment In Texas With New 72-Bed Behavioral Health Hospital In Plano

 ERC treats patients of all gender identities suffering from eating disorders such as anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder (ARFID) and co-occurring conditions.
 Despite having a state population of more than 28 million, Texas lacks sufficient treatment options for Texans requiring hospitalization or intensive outpatient services for serious eating disorders.
-In fact, the current ERC facility on the Plano Baylor Scott & White Medical Center campus is the only Inpatient treatment center for adults in Texas.
+In fact, the current ERC center on the Plano Baylor Scott & White Medical Center campus is the only Inpatient treatment center for adults in Texas.
 Thus, until now many adult patients have often needed to travel out of state for 24-hour care, which often proved difficult for insurance authorization or sometimes prevented access to treatment altogether.

 “For two years, new patients have often needed to wait for an available treatment bed,” said Stephanie Setliff, MD, Regional Medical Director of ERC.
 “Texans desperately need treatment options here at home, not just for convenience and comfort, but also so they can fully utilize their insurance benefits.
 This new treatment center more than doubles our capacity to treat those patients in need, so we’re hoping this relieves a real burden for patients and families who are suffering and don’t know where to turn.”